HDialani/Boost-converter/README.md

 # Boost Converter Design

-This Github file explains the basics of how to build a Boost converter
+This Github file explains the how a boost converter works, different types of components design, design an inductor check thermal,efficiency, EMI and more of the practical model.